cs110sp22/cs110_alek.github.io/pages/calendar.md

 # Office Hours

 - If the office hours do not work for you, let us know.
-- Madhav available by appointment (email madhav@u.northwestern.edu).
+- Madhav is available by appointment (email madhav@u.northwestern.edu).
 - Office Hours are one hour long, unless otherwise noted.

 |Day|Time| Location|Instructor|